 Officers do not have an automatic right to work whatever hours they want.
-But they do have the right to request their desired working hours and this will be balanced with the operational requirements of the Force.
+They do have the right to request their desired working hours but these can only be accommodated where they meet operational requirements.

 It is a myth that officers can only apply for a particular flexible working once in a 12-month period.
 This rule applies to police staff but not officers.

 If an officer’s flexible working application is rejected there is also an opportunity to appeal this decision.
 Once the rejection has been received in writing, the appeal can be lodged stating the grounds or reasons why you are doing so.
 If the application is rejected, sound business or operational reasons must be stated and it is these reasons that are technically appealed.